smartinverter/smartinverter.github.io/README.md

 pps = 3;   % VS
 ```

-The selected priority determines how the inverter allocates its available apparent-power capability when simultaneous active- and reactive-power commands approach the inverter rating.
+The selected priority determines how the inverter allocates its available apparent-power capability when simultaneous active and reactive-power commands approach the inverter rating.

 ### `rps` — Reactive Power Selection